Hot Posts

 Cardboard Boat Race Density Mass over Volume Math

-• 👻 The Adventure: The Celestial Engineers' final exam is not a test, but a regatta.
-They must use their calculations for maximum volume (optimization) and buoyancy (density) to build a real "Star-Sail Barge" and prove its worth in the ultimate trial: the Proving Grounds.
+• 🌊The Adventure: The Celestial Engineers' final exam is not a written test, but a physical Regatta.
+They must use their calculations for maximum volume (polynomial optimization) and buoyancy (density) to build a real "Star-Sail Barge" and prove its worth in the ultimate trial: the Proving Grounds.

 🎒 The Armory